Marcus Smart: College career

 During his freshman year at Oklahoma State, Smart led the Cowboys to a 24–8 record and they finished in third place in the Big 12 behind Kansas and Kansas State.
 He averaged 15.4 points, 5.8 rebounds, and 4.2 assists per game and led the Big 12 in steals with 99 and averaged 3.0 per game.
 Smart and the Cowboys earned a trip to the NCAA Tournament that year, clinching a #5 seed in the Midwest Region.
 During the first round of the tournament though, the Cowboys were eliminated by the #12 seed Oregon.
 On April 17, 2013, Smart held a press conference in the student union at OSU and announced that he would not declare for the NBA draft and instead return to OSU for his sophomore season.
 Smart's 99 steals set a freshman record in the Big 12.

-On November 19, 2013, Smart tied an OSU single game scoring record with 39 points leading the #7-seed Oklahoma State Cowboys past the #11-seed Memphis.
+On November 19, 2013, Smart scored 39 points leading the #7-seed Oklahoma State Cowboys past the #11-seed Memphis.
 On February 8, 2014, during a game at Texas Tech, Smart shoved a fan in the stands after a verbal altercation in the closing minutes of the game, and received a technical foul.
 Reports after the game stated that Smart claimed the fan yelled a racial slur at him.
 At a press conference the following afternoon, Smart would not comment on that element of the altercation, and coach Travis Ford chose not to address it.
 The fan denied using a racial slur and stated that he called Smart "a piece of crap."
 Audio from the incident confirmed the fan's account.
 Smart was subsequently suspended for three games and the fan agreed not to attend any further Texas Tech games during the 2013–14 season.

 Later that season, Smart was named one of the 30 finalists for the Naismith College Player of the Year.
 In the first game of the 2014 NCAA tournament, the Cowboys lost to Gonzaga.
 Smart finished with 23 points, 13 rebounds, seven assists and six steals, becoming the first player in tournament history to record 20 points, 10 rebounds, five assists, and five steals.

 During his two seasons at Oklahoma State, Smart averaged 16.6 points, 5.9 rebounds and 4.5 assists in 33.1 minutes per game.
 On April 7, 2014, he declared for the NBA draft, forgoing his final two years of college eligibility.